Financial Aid | FAFSA

 List the schools you want your FAFSA sent to

 Add all of the colleges/universities you are considering on the list.
-There is a max of 10 schools that can be added.
-If you need to add more than 10, these are some options on what you can do.
+There is a max of 20 schools that can be added.

-Once completed, look back through the forms and make sure everything is correct and that there are no errors.
-Make sure BOTH the student's and parent’s signature is on the document.
+Once completed, look back through the review page and make sure everything is correct and that there are no errors.
+The FAFSA is not considered submitted until both the student and parent have signed their sections.